bigtubee/Longhui.github.io/index.md

 ## Research

  I develop new optical tools with an eye toward understanding physical principles that govern biological function.
-Much of my work has focused on quantitative biological imaging and lately I've been building light-sheet and light-field microscopes to image biological phenomena at a wide range of scales, from the dynamics of individual bacterial cells to memory/learning in the brains of animals.
+Much of my work has focused on quantitative  bioimaging and lately I've been building light-sheet and light-field microscopes to image biological phenomena at a wide range of scales, from the dynamics of individual bacterial cells to memory/learning in the brains of animals.
 In the past, I did research in single-molecule biophysics and super-resolved fluorescence microscopy.

 ![SPIM]({{ site.url }}/public/IMG_5337.jpg)